WojciechLamperski/Java-Collections/QUEUE.md

 ### Deque

-Deque stands for "double-ended queue" — a linear collection that allows insertion and removal from both ends, i.e., head and tail.
+Deque is an interface it's name stands for "double-ended queue" — a linear collection that allows insertion and removal from both ends, i.e., head and tail.
 It extends the Queue<E> interface, but unlike a regular queue (which is FIFO: First-In-First-Out), a deque can behave like:
 + A queue → add at end, remove from front (offerLast(), pollFirst())
 + A stack → add/remove from the front (push(), pop())